Physical Human-Robot Interaction Control of an Upper Limb Exoskeleton with a Decentralized Neuro-Adaptive Control Scheme: Decentralization and augmentation of the Human-Robot model

-where \(\mathcal{B}_2(.)\) is the internal combined input constraint in the sense of Lemma 4, with \(I_m\) being motor inertia, \(\tau^*=\tau_i-\tau_{ai}\) being net control torque, where \(\tau_i\) is control signal and \(\tau_{ai}\) being defined later, and \(\tau_m\) being interaction torque that derives human joint.
+where \(\mathcal{B}_2(.)\) is the internal equivalent saturation function in the sense of Lemma 4, with \(I_m\) being motor inertia, \(\tau^*=\tau_i-\tau_{ai}\) being net control torque, where \(\tau_i\) is control signal and \(\tau_{ai}\) being defined later, and \(\tau_m\) being interaction torque that drives human joint. \(\Delta_{{\tau}r}\) is the unknown actuator uncertainty, which is estimated by employing RBFNNs.
+In actuators with a complex power transmission mechanism, such an estimation can increase the performance of the controller.
 Similar to (\ref{equ14}), the human joint dynamics can be written as,